jbech-linaro/optee_docs/architecture/globalplatform_api.rst

     TEEC_CloseSession(...)
     TEEC_FinalizeContext(...)

-It is not uncommon that ``TEEC_InvokeCommand`` is called several times in row when the session has been established.
+It is not uncommon that ``TEEC_InvokeCommand(...)`` is called several times in row when the session has been established.

 For a complete example, please see chapter **5.2 Example 1: Using the TEE Client API** in the GlobalPlatform TEE Client API Specification_ v1.0.

 .. _tee_internal_core_api: